Contact us now to learn more about our scholarships and installment plans.

 About the Program

-Supply Chain and Operations Management Program is one of the most valuable sectors in the Global Economy.
+Supply Chain and Operations Management is one of the most valuable sectors in the Global Economy.
 The course is built with an understanding of the Supply chain Industry.
 The course articulates the knowledge, skill, and ability in various sections of the industry like management and operations of Transportation, Warehousing, Procurement.
 Managing Risk in the operations of these sectors is vital.
 Scenario-based case studies can build classroom experiences transformed into real-world situations.

 Career in